For many, campervan and RV WiFi has become more of a necessity than a nice-to-have.

 But when living long-term in your van, your needs will probably be different.

 You might need to work online, stream music, or binge on Netflix occasionally.
-These all need a decent wifi connection.
+These all need a decent RV WiFi connection.

 Even checking emails once a day and keeping in touch with family and friends on social media needs some internet access.